-3.3.1 Compensation.
+- 3.3.1 Compensation.
 Consultant shall receive compensation, including authorized reimbursements, for all Services rendered under this Agreement at the rates set forth in Exhibit "C" attached hereto and incorporated herein by reference.
-The total compensation shall not exceed one million, five hundred and fifty five thousand dollars (\$1,555,000), which includes the original amount of \$1,000,000 and the amended amount of \$555,000, without written approval of Town's Director of Community Development.
-Extra Work may be authorized, as described below, and if authorized, will be compensated at the rates and manner set forth in this Agreement.

-3.3.2 Payment of Compensation.
+The total compensation shall not exceed one million, seven hundred and thirteen thousand dollars (\$1,713,000), which includes the original amount of \$1,000,000 and the first amendment amount of \$555,000, and the second amended amount of \$163,000 without written approval of Town's Director of Community Development.
+Extra Work may be authorized, as described below, and if authorized, will be compensated at the rates and manner set forth in this Agreement. - 3.3.2 Payment of Compensation.
 Consultant shall submit to Town a monthly itemized statement which indicates work completed and hours of Services rendered by Consultant.
 The statement shall describe the amount of Services and supplies provided since the initial commencement date, or since the start of the subsequent billing periods, as appropriate, through the date of the statement.
-Town shall, within 45 days of receiving such statement, review the statement and pay all approved charges thereon.

-3.3.3 Reimbursement for Expenses.
-Consultant shall not be reimbursed for any expenses unless authorized in writing by Town.

-3.3.4 Extra Work.
+Town shall, within 45 days of receiving such statement, review the statement and pay all approved charges thereon. - 3.3.3 Reimbursement for Expenses.
+Consultant shall not be reimbursed for any expenses unless authorized in writing by Town. - 3.3.4 Extra Work.
 At any time during the term of this Agreement, Town may request that Consultant perform Extra Work.
 As used herein, "Extra Work" means any work which is determined by Town to be necessary for the proper completion of the Project, but which the Parties did not reasonably anticipate would be necessary at the execution of this Agreement.
 Consultant shall not perform, nor be compensated for, Extra Work without written authorization from Town's Representative.